syncfusion-content/windowsforms-docs/WindowsForms/ComboBox/Overview.md

 # Windows Forms ComboBox (SfComboBox) Overview

-[Combo box](https://www.syncfusion.com/winforms-ui-controls/combobox) is a text box component that allows user to type a value or choose an option from a list of predefined options.
+[WinForms Combo box](https://www.syncfusion.com/winforms-ui-controls/combobox) is a text box component that allows user to type a value or choose an option from a list of predefined options.
 It has several out of the box features such as data binding, filtering, UI customization, accessibility, and more.

 Key features are: